jlwitthuhn/cycles-shader-editor/README.md

 ## The Serialized Graph Format

 The format for serialized graph strings is very simple.
 It is a series of pipe-delimited strings.
-The basic format of the string is:
+The basic format is:
 ```
 cycles_shader|1|section_nodes|[NODES]|section_connections|[CONNECTIONS]|
 ^             ^ ^             ^       ^                   ^